Skill-Up-Nandu/Learning_python/2_operators.py/document.md

     3. not

 # Assignment Operators

+**Assignment operators in Python are used to assign values to variables.
+Python supports a variety of assignment operators that help modify and assign values efficiently.**

     1. =  # assignment
     2. += # add and assign
     3. -= # subtract and assign